 A recent study in China found that animals fed a low-protein diet.

 Had thinner, shorter and fewer hairs in their coats than animals fed a higher-protein diet.

 In another study, German researchers found differences in the protein composition of the hair in people who were vegetarians and those who consumed meat.

-Other great sources of protein: Low-fat milk and other dairy products, eggs, red meat, fish, poultry.
+Other great sources of protein would be low-fat milk and other dairy products, eggs, red meat, fish, poultry.

 One half a cup of cooked spinach has more than the daily recommendation of these hair-vitamins for adults.

-Other great sources of Vitamin A: Sweet potatoes, carrots, cantaloupe.
+Other great sources of Vitamin A are sweet potatoes, carrots, cantaloupe.

 Nutritional deficiencies of iron can lead to chronic hair shedding.

 Several studies have found a link between iron deficiency and hair loss in both men and women.